bayupuspanugraha/sorting-algorithm/README.md

 ## Explanation

-This project consists of several sorting algorithm which having simple explanation and including with real implementation by using several language programming, such as: go, python, js, .net core, cpp, java, etc.
+This project consists of several sorting algorithm which having simple explanation and including with real implementation by using several language programming, such as: **go, python, js, .net core, cpp, java, etc**.

 ## List of Algorithm